ReConnect Community Center

 Community engagement is dropping in the events promoted by the ReConnect Community Center

-The ReConnect Community Center acts as a vital hub for the local neighborhood by promoting events organized by the local businesses.
+The ReConnect Community Center acts as a vital hub for the local neighborhood by promoting events organized by nearby businesses.
 They noticed that engagement was dropping and feared the residents were becoming more isolated, and the community was losing its vibrancy.

 Events are being advertised only through different social media posts, and the process for searching, booking, and tracking events is very time-consuming and confusing for residents.